jiangts/knex-cljs/README.md

 Clojurescript wrapper for the [Knex.js](http://knexjs.org/) SQL query builder.

+# Design
+- queries are pure data

+# Next

+### Transactions
+- make option for `run` that accepts a transaction object
+- then perhaps make `runBatch` or something, that automatically nests (? or paralellizes?) a set of queries and calls `trx.commit` and `trx.rollback` automatically for the user as appropriate.

 ## Overview

 FIXME: Write a paragraph about the library/project and highlight its goals.